 If you choose the colors well, the molding can even help create the illusion of height.
 A lighter molding and ceiling will draw the eye up, away from the floor, and create the illusion that the ceiling is further away.
 Use the colors you've chosen, putting green on the walls with cream on the crown molding and the ceiling.
 Paint the baseboards taupe.

 As long as the colors are light, there won't be too much contrast between the color of the wall and that of the ceiling, which could contribute to the chicken-little feeling.
-Ensure that the ceiling has a plain, smooth surface.
+Ensure the ceiling has a plain, smooth surface.